FRQ-ALS/glyph3d/README.md

   new Vector(0, 50, 0),
 ];

-// Optional: cut a hole (must be wound in reverse) const hole = [ new Vector(10, 10, 0),
-  new Vector(10, 40, 0),
+// Optional: cut a hole (must be wound in reverse to vertices) const hole = [ new Vector(10, 10, 0), new Vector(10, 40, 0),